Co-owner of water park arrested in connection with child's death on slide

 Henry was taken into custody by U.S. marshals just days after Schlitterbahn park's former operations director, Tyler Austin Miles, was arrested and charged with 20 felony counts, including involuntary manslaughter, in connection Caleb's death.

+As of this afternoon, Schooley had yet to be taken into custody.

 Caleb was decapitated on the Verrückt waterslide that Henry designed despite being a high-school dropout with no technical or engineering credentials, prosecutors said.
-Kansas Attorney General Derek Schmidt said the indictment also named the Schletterbahn Waterpark as a defendant in the case.
+The indictment also named the Schletterbahn Waterpark as a defendant in the case.

 "While we as a family continue to mourn and heal from Caleb's passing, we wanted to again thank the community of Kansas City for its continued prayers and support," Caleb's family said in a statement.
 "Clearly the issues with Schlitterbahn go far beyond Caleb's incident, and we know the Attorney General will take appropriate steps in the interest of public safety."